Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 This is a polymer-based stiff-setting wax.

-It works well after a week or two of growing out the ends, which are usually too springy for a softer setting product.
+It works well after a week or two of growing out the ends of a chevron, which are usually too springy for a softer setting product.
 A week’s growth should give you upturned ends similar to Stalin or Tom Selleck in some of his Magnum-era photos.
 After two weeks, you’ll get a defined handlebar, as in the photo of me below.
-Give it a month, and you’ll have an enviable coil rather than just a curl—only this sort of product can do that.
+Give it a month, and you’ll have an enviable coil rather than just a curl.
+Only this sort of product can do that.

 The first ingredient listed is water (aqua).
 Second and third are the polymers poloxamer 407 and VP/VA copolymer, which are found in hair gels.